borkod/aws-oidc-automation/README.md

 Furthermore, Entra ID supports the registration of external applications, allowing developers to configure OIDC clients for secure, standards-based authentication across environments.

+## Issues with Manual Setup

+### Challenges of Manual Setup in Enterprise Environments

+Manually configuring identity federation between AWS and Microsoft Entra ID can introduce several risks in enterprise settings.

+- manual setup often leads to inconsistencies, especially when multiple individuals are involved.
+Each person may take a slightly different approach, resulting in misaligned configurations that can violate enterprise security policies and compliance requirements.
+In regulated industries, this lack of standardization can have serious consequences.
+- the process requires elevated access privileges across both AWS and Entra ID.
+Granting broad permissions for manual tasks increases the risk of accidental misconfigurations or, worse, exposure of sensitive resources—creating a significant security risk.
+- Another common hurdle is the depth of expertise required.
+Setting up a secure and reliable federation between these platforms demands a strong understanding of both AWS IAM and Entra ID’s identity and access management features.
+Many organizations struggle with this due to limited in-house expertise or competing priorities within their IT teams.
+- Finally, it’s important to recognize that manual configuration is inherently error-prone.
+A missed setting, incorrect permission, or misapplied policy can lead to hours of troubleshooting—or a costly security gap.

+For these reasons, automation and standardized tooling are strongly recommended when integrating identity providers in enterprise-scale cloud environments.

+### The Need for Automation at Scale

+In enterprise environments, it's common to manage dozens—or even hundreds—of AWS accounts.
+These accounts are often segmented by function—such as logging, networking, or security—and distributed across various business units, each maintaining its own set of accounts.

+To further complicate things, most organizations separate development, testing, and production environments into individual AWS accounts for better isolation and governance.
+Temporary or short-lived accounts are also frequently created for use cases like developer sandboxes, proof-of-concepts (POCs), or training labs.

+To manage this complexity, many organizations turn to solutions like AWS Control Tower, the AWS Landing Zone Accelerator (LZA), or custom-built automation pipelines.
+These tools allow for the programmatic creation of AWS accounts at scale, helping teams maintain consistency and control across the organization.

+However, simply creating accounts isn’t enough.
+As identity federation becomes the standard for secure access, there’s also a need to automate the setup of AWS IAM OIDC Providers in each account.
+Manual configuration is impractical at this scale—automation is essential to ensure that OIDC configurations are applied consistently, securely, and efficiently across all accounts.